Peacock struts into the streaming wars touting what makes it different

 But Strauss remains bullish on where Peacock stands at launch.

-“I’ve had a front row seat at understanding consumer behavior and certainly the technology that’s shaped a lot of the consumer behavior,” Strauss says of his prior leadership and management roles across Comcast, Xfinity, and Disney-ABC.
+“I’ve had a front-row seat at understanding consumer behavior and certainly the technology that’s shaped a lot of the consumer behavior,” Strauss says of his prior leadership and management roles across Comcast, Xfinity, and Disney-ABC.
 “There was one consistent thing: Consumers always wanted more choice.
 They wanted more choice over what they paid for.
 They wanted more choice over how they access their content.
 That was something that went into the calculus when we were designing and developing Peacock.”

 Rethinking what it means to be free